luiscberrocal/Curso-Analisis-Espacial-Raster/docs/analisis_espacial_raster.rst

 Bilinear Interpolation
 ~~~~~~~~~~~~~~~~~~~~~~

 Uses the four blue values surrounding the center of each yellow cell.
-By translating and rescaling the coordinates, which will not change the interpolation, we may suppose the yellow square is centered at (x, y) and the centers of the surrounding blue cells are located at (0,0), (1,0), (0,1), and (1,1), where they have values Z00, Z10, Z01, and Z11, respectively.
+By translating and rescaling the coordinates, which will not
+change the interpolation, we may suppose the yellow square is centered at (x, y) and the centers of the surrounding blue cells are
+located at (0,0), (1,0), (0,1), and (1,1), where they have values Z00, Z10, Z01, and Z11, respectively.

+..
+Comentario: Revisar e investigar más.

 Cubic Convolution
 ~~~~~~~~~~~~~~~~~